The difference between an IEP and Sciences Po?

 One or more “Sciences Po”?

 Sciences Po is the common and popular name for an IEP.
-There are therefore as many Sciences Po as there are IEPs.
+There are therefore as many Sciences Po as there are regional Sciences Po.
 The “Sciences Po” brand is much better known internationally, and it makes more of an impression than the acronym IEP, which few people really know what it means.
 In a way, Sciences Po is the more stylish and famous alias than the very technocratic term IEP.

 One “Sciences Po” has a special place: Sciences Po Paris.
 It is indeed the oldest institute, and to this day, it is the only independent one, not attached to a university.